ORNL/intersect-architecture/sos/operational/index.rst

    :name: intersect:arch:sos:operational:highlevel
    :align: center
    :width: 800
+   :alt: High-level diagram to assist operational view of system

    High-level diagram to assist operational view of system; showing different facility domains that will be managed by different